pypy/pypy.org/pages/features.rst

 (32/64 bits), Mac OS X (64 bits), Windows (32 bits), OpenBSD, FreeBSD.
 All non-x86 versions are only supported on Linux.

-If you are interested in helping to move forward, see our `howtohelp`_ page.
+If you are interested in helping, see our `howtohelp`_ page.

 .. _`compatibility`: compat.html
 .. _`x86 (IA-32)`: http://en.wikipedia.org/wiki/IA-32